JPrakke/deepfake-bot/README.md

-# Doppelganger Bot
+# DeepfakeBot

-Doppelganger is a discord bot that can be trained to mimic other users.
-He will also run some analysis on your target user and upload figures to discord.
+A discord bot that can be trained to mimic other users.
+It will also run some analysis on your subject and upload figures to discord.

 ## Folders